 Production of transgenic organisms plays a key role in modern biotechnology and in the pharmaceutical industry.
 Transgenesis is used mainly for the production of specific biologically active substances, which are accumulated in the cells or released into blood, milk or incubation media.
-Most publications on transgenic organisms deal with the quantity and quality of produced recombinant proteins, and not with the effects of transgenesis per se on the physiological state of recipients.
-Both specific and non-specific action of transgenesis on target organs and physiological processes is reported (Lo et al. 1999, Davey and MacLean 2006, Palmer et al. 2006).
+Most publications on transgenic organisms deal with the quantity and quality of produced recombinant proteins, and not the effects of transgenesis per se on the physiological state of recipients.
+Both specific and non-specific action of transgenesis on target organs and physiological processes is reported (Lo et al., 1999; Davey and MacLean, 2006; Palmer et al., 2006).
 Nevertheless, despite their great importance, the consequences of introduction of foreign gene constructs on the physiological state, especially over several generations, have been insufficiently examined.
-Transgenic rabbits could be used not only as a source of animal products or recombinant proteins, but also as models for the study of the influence of foreign genes and transgenesis itself on living processes (Bősze et al. 2003).
-Such a model could be transgenic rabbits in which the mammary gland produces human factor VIII (hFVIII), the anti-hemophilic A factor (Tuddenham et al. 1991).
-Rabbits with the mWAP-hFVIII gene, which is shown to be integrated into the majority of cells but which induces production of recombinant hFVIII only in mammary gland (Chrenek et al. 2005a,b), have been produced and analyzed in our Institute over four generations.
-It was observed that the founders transmitted mWAP-hFVIII to their offspring in a Mendelian fashion (Chrenek et al. 2005a).
-The presence of mWAP hFVIII increased the incidence of pathological changes in organs, blood leucocyte concentration and aneuploidy (Suvegová et al. 2004, Parkányi et al. 2005), the appearance of new type bone tissue and increase in bone marrow cell aneuploidy (Martiniaková et al. 2005), and altered the mobility, concentration, osmolarity and viability of sperm, but did not influence its fertility (Chrenek et al. 2007).
+Transgenic rabbits could be used not only as a source of animal products or recombinant proteins, but also as models for the study of the influence of foreign genes and transgenesis itself on living processes (Bősze et al., 2003).
+One such models could be transgenic rabbits in which the mammary gland produces human factor VIII (hFVIII), the anti-haemophilic A factor (Tuddenham et al., 1991).
+Rabbits with the mWAP-hFVIII gene, which is shown to be integrated into the majority of cells but which induces production of recombinant hFVIII only in mammary gland (Chrenek et al., 2005a, 2005b), have been produced and analysed in our Institute over four generations.
+It was observed that the founders transmitted mWAP-hFVIII to their offspring in a Mendelian fashion (Chrenek et al., 2005a).
+The presence of mWAP hFVIII increased the incidence of pathological changes in organs, blood leucocytes concentration and aneuploidy (Suvegova et al., 2004; Parkanyi et al., 2005), the appearance of new type bone tissue and increase in bone marrow cell aneuploidy (Martiniakova et al., 2005), and altered the mobility, concentration, osmolarity and viability of sperm, but did not influences its fertility (Chrenek et al., 2006).
 The effect of this gene on rabbit female reproductive traits has not been reported.